Reality is rough.

 Maybe it renders fake, risk-free status games obsolete, or maybe the status game is all that’s left.

-But by positioning ourselves to operate in either environment, we improve our chances of survival (without having to predict the future).
+But by positioning ourselves to operate in either environment, we eliminate the need to predict the future.